kanaria69/Mainecoco/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## Why do crabs never give to charity?
+Because they’re shellfish.